 - Bring 5 or 6 of these mega blocks you don’t need a ton to keep a toddler occupied.

 - Play with the inflight magazine.
 Point out fun things to your baby and toddler and worst comes to worst go ahead and let them destroy it.
 The flight attendants won’t be (too) annoyed as long as you clean up the mess.

 - Make cute sponge blocks to bring along with you!
 They don’t weigh very much and are cheap and you can toss them if needed!

 - Make snack time fun and engaging!
 Please don’t forget the snacks.
 A hungry baby is a grumpy baby (bring some for mama too).
 Don’t rely on measly inflight snacks that your toddler may or may not like.

 - Mini traveling coloring cases.
 My 2 year old loves to color.
 Sure he doesn’t do a great job but it keeps him entertained!

-- Bring a toy car carrier with road mat.
-In my next life I will be crafty but for now I’m in love with these!
+- Bring a toy car carrier with a road mat.
+In my next life I will be crafty but for now, I’m in love with these!